phpbb/chameleon/docs/usage.md

 - 6. Component
 - 7. Theme

-Its meant to be included ontop of the `core.css` layer.
+Its meant to be included on top of the `core.css` layer.

 ### Utilities
 The `utilities.scss` _build file_ which builds the `utilities.css` file houses